 - foreign bodies in the soft tissues (such as splinters or glass).

-- dislocations of the hip in infants.
+- dislocations and dysplasia of the hip in infants.

 - fluid in a painful hip joint in children.

 - neck muscle abnormalities in infants with torticollis (neck twisting).